home about resources filmscamp johnny reb

 While growing up in Texas, there were only two Western actors that garnered all the popularity: John Wayne and Clint Eastwood.

-John Wayne films were mostly good guy vs. bad guy fare where justice always prevails.
+John Wayne films were mostly good guy vs. bad guy fare where justice always prevails and there was always a happy ending.
 Texas was his backyard and everyone was invited over for beer and gun play.
 He always had that same leather vest, same pistol, and same supporting actors.
 Wayne’s drinking buddy, Bruce Cabot (he rescued Fay Wray from King Kong), was just about in every one of them.
 Whether it was for a few minutes or a few seconds, Bruce Cabot was going to be in that movie.
 As for Wayne's love interests, all he had to do was give them a vigorous spanking and they fell head over heels for him.
 I’d get a broken jaw and an empty bank account if I did that.
 Poor Maureen O’Hara (she was in five of Wayne’s films) was dragged, fell out of a 2nd story window, dunked in a horse trough, forced to run out in public in her underwear, and then spanked.
 The abuses and vices didn’t matter.
 We loved this guy.
 He was John Wayne.

 Clint Eastwood’s characters were more complex.
 Sometimes they didn’t have a name.
 Sometimes they weren’t human, just apparitions.
 Wayne’s West was a fun, adventurous romp.
 Eastwood’s West was dark, depressing, and R-rated.
 He was the anti-hero.
 He was there to collect a bounty or avenge a past murder, sometimes his own.
 The West was a not so great place to be.
+One thing for certain, his movies always left you thinking.

 1. The Searchers (1956): The best of all Western films and considered by many to be John Wayne’s best performance.
 Director John Ford shot this film in Arizona’s Monument Valley which really adds to the film even though the book’s setting was on the open prairie of West Texas.
 You get a good idea of how cunning and terrifying the Comanches were.